aquastripe/t4auto/README.md

-# t4auto
+# T4 Auto

-Automation tools for T4.
+A tool that takes items offline at specified times for T4.

 ## Usage